cagranados/cagranados.github.io/ResearchIdeas.md

 By how much is compromised the recovery of the economy after a financial crisis? (is the recessionary effect stronger and more persistent?)

 **Hypothesis:** in a fully regulated banking sector the dependance on a financial center already creates a fragility of peripheral countries (global financial cycle).
-Such vulnerability may be amplified by the precense of an unregulated banking sector as renders the MaPP unable to mitigate the effects of external shocks and the financial frictions.
+Such vulnerability may be amplified by the precense of an unregulated banking sector as it renders the MaPP unable to mitigate the effects of external shocks and the financial frictions.

 <!--- for empirical exploration: current stufies limited by the fact that MaPP sre dummies.
 Recently iMaPP produced statistics for the level of LTV across countries, yet they studied the]at variable at the individual country level.
 Something unprecedented, would be to perform the cross country effects analysis with the MaPP varisble that accounts for the intensity of the policy (in addition to the usual of counting types of policies used as proxy or MaPP tightening).-->